slothyrulez/knowledge/articles/pycones.md

   Again the CTO and a developer of ticketea,on a great talk, explained us the behind scenes machinery of a bran new service to come on his enterprise implemented using asyncIO.

 - "Funcional para trollear" by Alejandro Brito Monedero.

+  What to say?, functional explained funny.

 - "Hacking the Taiga" by David Barragán Merino.

+  Lovely talk about the best open source agile tool, Taiga project.
+Some examples of the existing options to extend or integrate it.

+Point that on some of the talks, the speakers concluded that python is a slow language, or at least the cpython implementation, which can be true, but, as if it were done on purpose, we reached the closing
 The final closing